Best Fitbit 2024

 Edge-to-edge display/ crown won't work for some athletes

 We recognize that calling the Pixel Watch 3 the best Fitbit may be polarizing, since it technically isn't a Fitbit.
-But unlike the first Pixel Watch, which had Fitbit Premium but took months to add health and safety features to match, the Pixel Watch 3, as the Pixel Watch 2 was as well, is a true Fitbit watch straight out of the gate, with perks that a normal Fitbit will never get.
+But unlike the first Pixel Watch and like the Pixel Watch 2, this one is a true Fitbit watch straight out of the gate, with perks that a normal Fitbit will never get, to boot.

 What makes the Pixel Watch 3 special?
 It comes in two sizes and has a screen that's 40% larger and twice as bright as the Pixel Watch 2, making it easier to glance over at your workouts or notifications.
-While the battery has the same rating, it's bigger and will presumably last longer as well as charge faster.
+While the battery has the same rating, it's bigger so should theoretically last longer as well as charge faster.

 There are new features like custom runs with real-time guidance and performance insights.
 With Premium, you can leverage Google AI to help analyze goals, past runs, and readiness to get more personalized recommendations.
 There are features like Readiness and Cardio Load and the new Morning Brief that help you prepare for the day by providing all the essential information you need to get started.